baka3k/RTSPRecorder/README.md

 # IJKPlayer Sample
-At below repository, I add Record & capture frame function to IJKPlayer https://github.com/baka3k/IjkPlayerRecorder
+In previous time, I added Record & capture frame function to IJKPlayer https://github.com/baka3k/IjkPlayerRecorder
-Someone send email to me that they can not build .so file.
+Someone sent email to me that they can not build .so file.
-So, I created sample project for that
+So, I created sample project(included so file) for that - Hope this help Good luck !!!

 ## Table of contents